 Champs Elysees took the Prix d’Hedouville Gr.3 on his reappearance at four and continued to make steady progress at Group level before being transferred to the States, where the faster ground enabled him to make more use of his finishing speed.

-Champs Elysees has 155 horses to run for him in 2014 – and with a full book of mares to cover in 2014 – the future looks extremely bright for this beautifully-bred stallion.
+Champs Elysees covered his largest book of mares to date in 2014 and with another full book lined up for 2015, the future looks extremely bright for this beautifully-bred stallion.